Context-Dependent Learning: A Teacher's Guide

 Students vary in how strongly context affects their memory.

-Students with working memory limitations might benefit more from context consistency or more intensive practice with mental reinstatement strategies.
+Students with working memory limitations might benefit more from context consistency or more intensive practise with mental reinstatement strategies.

 Anxious students may show stronger context effects because anxiety consumes cognitive resources that could otherwise support flexible retrieval.
 High-stakes testing contexts that produce anxiety are particularly problematic.

-Reducing exam anxiety through familiarisation, practice, and stress management may indirectly reduce context dependence effects for anxious students.
+Reducing exam anxiety through familiarisation, practise, and stress management may indirectly reduce context dependence effects for anxious students.

 Students with strong prior knowledge can rely more on internal conceptual connections and less on external contextual cues.
 Their knowledge is better integrated into stable schemas that don't depend heavily on context for activation.